-The dearth of information merely provides grist for the rumour mill and speculation.
-Apart from the bare facts of the Memali incident, some competent accounts based on participant journalism could have provided better insight into its causes and conditions there.
-The Memali incident shows that the press needs to cross the great cultural divide not only beyond the ethnic but also class barrier.
+ne dearth of information merely provides grist for e rumour mill and speculation.
+Apart from the are facts of the Memali incident, some competent ecounts based on participant journalism could ave provided better insight into its causes and onditions there.
+The Memali incident shows that he press needs to cross the great cultural divide not only beyond the ethnic but also class barrier.
 The press can therefore play a pivotal role in educating the public about the life confronting workers, farmers, fisherfolk, squatters, hawkers, various minorities, women, poverty groups.
 The government leaders can afford to do with just a little less coverage for a change.